 I was around 17 when I met my wife.
-Every night there was a bad story about who got shot, who got hooked on drugs.
+Every night there was a bad story about who got in trouble.
 My dad finally said, “You are going to the Marine Corps.”

 After the Marines, things turned around as far as your love life and your professional career.

 I got married after the Marines and my sister went to a court reporting school in New York.
 Her Steno machine was gathering dust so my dad said I should give court reporting a try.
 I gave it a shot and eventually it turned into everything that we have today: We’ve got a huge number of major cases and a lot of our work is repeat clients.
 Magna is one of the largest court reporting companies in the country.
 We also provide jury consulting, trial presentation, record retrieval, and interpretation.